-As of March 19, 2018, the Board of Directors consists of a majority of independent directors given that, of the twelve (12) directors currently serving on the Board of Directors, nine (9) are considered independent directors.
-Messrs.
-Victor Bradley and Jacques Perron, currently independent directors of the Corporation, are not part of the nominees that are being proposed as directors for election by the Shareholders at the Meeting, and therefore the size of the Board of Directors will be reduced to ten (10) directors.
+As of March 19, 2018, the Board of Directors consists of a majority of independent directors given that, of the ten (10) directors currently serving on the Board of Directors, seven (7) are considered independent directors.
+Mr. Pierre D. Chenard, an independent director, and Mr. André Gaumond, a non-independent director, are not part of the nominees that are being proposed as directors for election by the Shareholders at the Meeting, and therefore the size of the Board of Directors will be reduced to eight (8) directors, including six (6) independent directors (75% of the Board of Directors will be independent).

-The independence of directors is determined by the Board based on the results of independence questionnaires completed by each director annually and on other information reviewed on an ongoing basis.
+The independence of each director is determined by the Board based on the results of independence questionnaires completed by each director annually and on other information reviewed on an ongoing basis.